Kansolian/University-Projects/README.md

 ## Bachelor years

 * `Multi-Agent Systems` - Covid interaction study simulated in NetLogo.
 * `Autonomous Systems` - Code was lost given a faulty laptop, still mentioned given its impact on my knowledge base.
-The project resulted in building a laser Tag companion robot named ALTO, Image can be seen in the folder.
-Build using Arduino, while using two arduino boards in conjunction.
+The project resulted in building a laser Tag companion robot named ALTO, image can be seen in the folder.
+Build while using two arduino boards in conjunction.

 * `Cognitive Neuroscience` - Group based analyses of brainwaves.
 No code given assignment based nature, thus no open exploration of the task.
 * `Research Workshop` - Project paper: "A deeper deeper look into online reviews of mental disorders and their impact on Natural Language Processing"